 When people think of getting around New York they think of bumper to bumper traffic jams and endless honking cars.
-They would be right in a lot of instances but we found we could avoid all the traffic and hassles normally associated with a big city pretty easily.
+They would be right in a lot of instances but we found we could avoid all the traffic and hassles normally associated with a big city pretty easily in New York.

 There are five main ways to get around New York City.
 Subway, bus, taxi, hire car and, of course, walking.
 Pick the one that suits your needs.